-At El Paso Specialty Hospital, we offer various types of pain management services including facet joint injections, lumbar epidural steroid injections, and intrathecal pump implant.
-All of our pain management options are designed to help relieve the pain you are feeling due to damaged joints.
+At El Paso Specialty Hospital, we offer various types of pain management services including Botox for Migraine headaches, Facet Joint Injections, Lumbar Transforaminal Epidural Steroid Injections, Spinal Cord Stimulators and M.I.L.D. procedures.
+All of our pain management options are designed to help relieve the pain you are feeling.

 - Facet Joint Injections: The facet joints are found on both sides of the back of the spine.
 They can sometimes become irritated or inflamed.
 Facet Joint Injections can be used for both diagnostic and treatment purposes.
 With the help of an x-ray device, the physician will insert a needle into the facet joint.
 If pain is relieved consistently in the days following the injection, then the facet joints were likely the cause of the pain.